yunusefendi52/distapp/docs/index.md

   - title: Self Hosted
     details: You can self host in your own infrastructure. <a style="color:var(--vp-c-brand-2);" href="/self-hosted/setup-self-hosted">Learn More.</a>
   - title: Manage your apps
     details: Manage all of your apps in one place.
-Supports Android and iOS.
-More coming
+Supports Android, iOS and Desktop.
   - title: Group and organization
     details: Create seperate group or organization for your apps
 ---